srinidhifd/AngularMovieWebsite/README.md

 # MovieLibrary
 ## Instructions to Clone and Run this Project
 ### 1. Clone this repo
-### 2. in root folder - run "npm install"
+### 2. in root folder - run the command "npm install"
-### 3. in backend folder - run "npm install"
+### 3. in backend folder - run the command "npm install"
-### 4. in root folder - run "ng serve"
+### 4. in root folder - run the run "ng serve"
-### 5. in Backend folder - "json-server --watch db.json" or "npx json-server --watch db.json"
+### 5. in Backend folder - run the command "json-server --watch db.json" or "npx json-server --watch db.json"

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.4.